open-mmlab/mmsegmentation/docs/getting_started.md

 - `--no-validate` (**not suggested**): By default, the codebase will perform evaluation at every k iterations during the training.
 To disable this behavior, use `--no-validate`.
 - `--work-dir ${WORK_DIR}`: Override the working directory specified in the config file.
-- `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
+- `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file (to continue the training process).
+- `--load-from ${CHECKPOINT_FILE}`: Load weights from a checkpoint file (to start finetuning for another task).

 Difference between `resume-from` and `load-from`:
-`resume-from` loads both the model weights and optimizer status, and the iteration number is also inherited from the specified checkpoint.
-It is usually used for resuming the training process that is interrupted accidentally.
+- `resume-from` loads both the model weights and optimizer state including the iteration number.
-`load-from` only loads the model weights and the training iteration starts from 0.
-It is usually used for finetuning.
+- `load-from` loads only the model weights, starts the training from iteration 0.

 ### Train with multiple machines